 Or, you can substitute 4 continuous years of part-time experience

-Plus, you need to gain this experience within 7 years of passing the CMA exam.
+Plus, you must gain this experience within 7 years of passing the CMA exam.

 Step 6: Maintain Your CMA Credential

 Once you have completed all of these steps, you can apply for your CMA certification.
-However, it’s also important to know the requirements to keep your credential active.
-In fact, the IMA expects all CMA holders to gain annual CPE, or continuing professional education.
+However, it’s also important to know the requirements to keep your credentials active.
+In fact, the IMA expects all CMA holders to gain annual CPE or continuing professional education.

 To do this, you first must: